Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 sqlmap -r request.txt --level-2
 ```

 The output tells us that the applications coffee parameter is vulnerable to SQL injection and confirmed the back-end DBMS is MySQL.
-Vulnerabilities include boolean-based blind, time-based blind, and UNION query injection
+Vulnerabilities include boolean-based blind, time-based blind, and UNION query injection (which we utilized manually earlier)

 ![SQL map output](/assets/images/Coffe%20Shop/SQLmap%20output.png)